 Italy sewage study suggests COVID-19 was there in December 2019

-Scientists said the detection of traces of the virus before the end of 2019 was consistent with evidence emerging in other countries that COVID-19 may have been circulating before China reported the first cases of a new disease on Dec.
-31. "That COVID-19 could have been circulating in Italy is possible," said Rowland Kao, a veterinary epidemiology and data science professor at Scotland's Edinburgh University.
+Research in the Netherlands, France, Australia and elsewhere has found signs that the virus that causes COVID-19 can be detected in sewage, and many countries are beginning to sample wastewater to track the disease.
+Scientists said the detection of traces of the virus before the end of 2019 was consistent with evidence in other countries that COVID-19 may have been circulating before China reported the first cases on Dec.
+31.

 ALSO READ